munadirkhan/munadirkhan/README.md

 ---

 ## ⚡ Outside of Code
-I enjoy building things that *actually ship*, hacking on ideas, teaching others, [currently] playing all souls games and staying active, gym, basketball, and the occasional hackathon grind.
+I'm [currently] playing all souls games, gym (goal: 315 bench by the end of the year), basketball, and the occasional hackathon grind.

-If you’re working on something interesting, feel free to reach out.